OpenFAST/openfast/docs/source/user/aerodyn-olaf/OLAFTheory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Three methods are implemented to determine the bound circulation strength.
 They
-are selected using the input **CircSolvingMethod**, and are presented in the
+are selected using the input **CircSolvMethod**, and are presented in the
 following sections.

 Cl-Based Iterative Method